lasigeBioTM/CANTEMIST-Participation/README.md

 The output will be in '/trained\_embeddings/<mesinesp_subset>/\<direction>/' directory.

-- Train Spanish Biomedical NER tagger: converts the CANTEMIST dataset to IOB2 schema and then train a NER tagger with the Spanish Biomedical Flair embeddings.
+- Train Spanish Biomedical NER tagger: converts the CANTEMIST dataset to IOB2 schema and then trains a NER tagger with the Spanish Biomedical Flair embeddings.

 ```
 python3 src/NER/train_ner_model.py medium
 ```

-The output will be in '/resources/taggers/medium' directory
+The output will be in '/resources/taggers/medium' directory.

-- Apply the NER tagger to the test set of CANTEMIST corpus: predicts the entities present in the text, as well their location and build the annotation files.
+- Apply the NER tagger to the test set of CANTEMIST corpus: predicts the entities present in the text, as well their location and builds the annotation files.

 ```
 python3 src/NER/predict_ner.py
 ```

-The annotation files will be in './evaluation/NER/' directory
+The annotation files will be in './evaluation/NER/' directory.

 ## 2. CANTEMIST-NORM